I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

-Head on a quick trip of Halong Bay before returning to Hanoi and flying out of Vietnam.
+Head on a quick trip to Halong Bay before returning to Hanoi and flying out of Vietnam.

 And there we go!
-A ton of different Vietnam Itinerary for you to mix and max.
+A ton of different Vietnam itineraries for you to mix and max.

 One thing I want to stress is to dive into the country, through yourself into the people, places, and culture.

 Do that and regardless of your Vietnam Itinerary, you’ll have an amazing trip to this wonderful country in Southeast Asia.